Data protection policy

 The right to request the transfer of data is subject to the rights and freedoms of others whose rights may be affected by the transfer of the data.

 9. Right to object (Art.
 21 GDPR)

 As the data subject, you have the right to object to the processing of your personal data at any time for reasons arising from your particular situation, which is based on Art.
-6 para 1 lit. e or lit. f GDPR, with future effect.
+6 para 1 sentence 1 lit. e or lit. f GDPR, with future effect.
 This also applies to profiling based on these provisions.

 We no longer process personal data in the event of an objection, unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms or the processing serves to establish, exercise or defend legal claims.

 If we process personal data for direct marketing purposes, you have the right to object to this at any time.
 This also applies to any profiling (section 10), insofar as it is linked to such direct advertising.
 If you object to our processing for direct advertising purposes, we will no longer process your personal data for these purposes.

 To exercise your right of objection, you can contact any of our employees or use the contact option provided in section 1.
 You may also exercise your right of objection by automated means using technical specifications in connection with the use of information society services, notwithstanding Directive 2002/58/EC.

 Please note that the exercise of the right of objection is directed towards future processing.
 Processing that has already taken place in the past is neither invalid nor must it be reversed.

 10. Automated individual decision-making including profiling (Art.
 22 GDPR)